dgerstel/dgerstel.github.io/_posts/2021-02-17-The-Dead-Don't-Die.md

 plot_time()
 ```
+{% endcomment %}
 ![png](/images/DataCleaningAndExploration_files/DataCleaningAndExploration_27_0.png)

-Interestingly, the 'Time' feature has different meaning for either category of patients:
+Indeed, the 'Time' feature has different meaning for either category of patients:

 - for **survived** patients: duration of the follow-up time
 - for **deceased** patients: day of their passing

 Therefore, the former ones might have passed away anytime after the follow-up termination.
 For instance, they might have
 passed away anytime between their follow-up duration and the full 350-day period.
 Hence, the patients that are
-potentially **dead don't die** in the data; they will be hereafter referred to as 'zombies' ;-).
+potentially **dead, don't die** in the data; they will be hereafter referred to as 'zombies' ;-).

-As a break while reading this notebook I recommend the wonderful Sturgill
+As a break while reading this post I recommend the wonderful Sturgill
 Simpson's ["The Dead Don't Die" song](https://www.youtube.com/watch?v=xiukuoSjDj0) ;-)

 Selecting the 'survivors' of follow-up duration greater than $$m$$ days ($$Time > m$$ days) means they have *certainly*
-survived the first $m$ days.
+survived the first $$m$$ days.
 On the other hand, to be consistent, we must choose the 'non-survivors' who have passed
 away *within* the first $$m$$ days ($$Time < m$$ days).
 The corresponding regions are highlighted in the graphs.

 This way we will be able to analyse how likely a given patient is to survive $$m$$ days, e.g. 2 months, after the heart